Skip to main content

 Attendees and presenters

-Present your research in fluid dynamics and engage with top scientists and innovators at DFD Annual Meeting.
+Present your research in fluid dynamics and engage with top scientists and innovators at the APS DFD Annual Meeting.

-Attend DFD Annual Meeting to visit Houston, TX, with a convenient venue and affordable hotels.
+Attend the APS DFD Annual Meeting to visit Orlando, FL, with a convenient venue and affordable hotels.

 About the meeting

-Join your physics community to learn from new research and network at the DFD Annual Meeting.
+Join your physics community to learn from new research and network at the APS DFD Annual Meeting.